 Follow the trail of World War I soldiers on this poignant full-day tour of the Flanders battlefields from Brussels.
-Focusing on the tributes that pepper the Belgian countryside around Ypres, the tour gives a well-considered introduction to both the tragedy and heroism associated with the world’s first major conflict.
-Visit evocative graves at the German Military Cemetery of Vladslo and Tyne Cot Commonwealth War Graves Cemetery, and then relax over lunch in Passchendaele’s Old Cheese Factory.
-Explore the In Flanders’ Field Museum, and finish by attending the Last Post Ceremony in Ypres.
+Focusing on the tributes that pepper the Belgian countryside around Ypres, the tour gives a well-considered introduction to both the tragedy and heroism associated with the worlds first major conflict.
+Visit evocative graves at the German Military Cemetery of Vladslo and Tyne Cot Commonwealth War Graves Cemetery, and then relax over lunch in a nice restaurant.
+Explore the In Flanders Field Museum, and finish by attending the Last Post Ceremony in Ypres.

 Stop in Passchendaele, and see how this once chaotic battlefield has turned into a sleepily tranquil town.
-Sit down for a typically Belgian meal of cheeses and freshly baked bread in the town’s famous Old Cheese Factory, and then travel to Tyne Cot Commonwealth War Graves Cemetery, where some 35,000 soldiers from the Commonwealth forces are laid at rest.
+Sit down for a hearty ploughman's lunch in a local restaurant, and then travel to Tyne Cot Commonwealth War Graves Cemetery, where some 35,000 soldiers from the Commonwealth forces are laid at rest.
 The sheer amount of graves puts the tragic scale of WWI into a semblance of perspective.
 Walk around and learn about the significance of this dignified site for nations around the world, not just the Commonwealth countries.

 View Rates / Book Now